libp2p/cpp-libp2p/example/echo/README.md

 # Example Libp2p Echo Server
+## To be moved into a separate repo and turned into a test

 In order to build the C++ Libp2p Echo Server and test its compatibility with the Go Libp2p Echo Client, do the following: